-4 Click a color from the color palette.
+- 4 Click a color from the color palette.

-Choose a lighter color, such as light gray, to apply less transparency.
+- Choose a lighter color, such as light gray, to apply less transparency.
 Choose a darker color, such as black, to apply more transparency.

-5 Drag in the image window.
+- 5 Drag in the image window.

 You can change only the active clip mask.
-The active clip mask has a red border around its thumbnail in the Objects docker.